-- Increasing the amount of annual pipeline leak detection from 18 percent to 25 percent of the 2,100-mile system. - Increasing the BWS's technology capabilities. - Increasing staff and services to implement a larger Infrastructure Investment Plan.
+- Increasing the amount of annual pipeline leak detection from 18% to 25% of the 2,100-mile system. - Increasing the BWS's technology capabilities. - Increasing staff and services to implement a larger Infrastructure Investment Plan.

-An estimated escalation of 3.5 percent was included in projected expenses because all costs are expected to rise from inflation and other economic drivers.
+An estimated escalation of 3.5% was included in projected expenses because all costs are expected to rise from inflation and other economic drivers.